• ECTS

 Description

-This course deals with the study of advanced numerical methods for partial differential equations allowing the use of polyhedral meshes.
-The first part of the course is devoted to analysis tools of general interest.
-In the second part, we focus on the design and analysis of Hybrid High-Order methods, which are an example of the latest generation of numerical methods.
-In the third part, we develop applications of these methods in connection with the research activities present at IMAG: fluid mechanics, solid mechanics and flows in porous media.
+This course focuses on the study of advanced numerical methods for partial differential equations that allow the use of polyhedral meshes.
+The first part of the course is devoted to general analysis tools.
+The second part focuses on the design and analysis of Hybrid High-Order methods, which are an example of the latest generation of numerical methods.
+The third part develops applications of these methods in connection with the research activities carried out at IMAG: fluid mechanics, solid mechanics, and flows in porous media.

 Read more